 Issues with VA Compensation Rates

-An issue with the current Compensation Benefits Rate Tables is that the amount of compensation benefits don’t always keep up with changes in the economy.
+An issue with the current Compensation Benefits Rate Tables is that the amount of compensation benefits doesn’t always keep up with changes in the economy.
 While the cost of living continues to rise, the rates for VA benefits haven’t changed since 2009.

-Using what many veterans refer to as “VA Math,” under the Combined Ratings Table, two 50% disability ratings do not add up to a 100% rating as most people would expect.
-Rather, two 50% disabilities are combined to give a veteran a 75% disability rating (which would then be rounded up to an 80% disability rating).
+Using what many veterans call “VA Math,” under the Combined Rating Table, two 50% disability ratings do not add up to a 100% rating as most people would expect.
+Instead, two 50% disabilities are combined to give a veteran a 75% disability rating (which would then be rounded up to an 80% disability rating).

-As another example, a veteran who has two service-connected disabilities with a 50% disability rating for each is entitled only to an 80% disability rating which pays $1,427.
-Again, here, $1,427 is not 80% of the $2673.00 that the veteran with a 100% disability rating receives.
+Again, $1,778.43 is not 80% of the $3,332 that the veteran with a 100% disability rating receives in 2022.
 The veteran with the 80% disability rating receives just over half the amount that the veteran with the 100% disability rating receives.

-In addition, the VA may make increases to a veteran’s rating if he has a disability which affects both arms or both legs.
-Finally, a veteran may be eligible for additional compensation benefits called Special Monthly Compensation where he has certain types of disabilities which include the loss or loss of use of a part of the body.
+In addition, the VA may make increases to a veteran’s rating if he has a disability that affects both arms or both legs.
+Finally, a veteran may be eligible for additional compensation benefits called Special Monthly Compensation.
+He has specific disabilities, including the loss or loss of use of a part of the body.